Hamburger Helper

-Hamburger Helper is a packaged food product from Eagle Foods.
-As boxed, it consists of a dried carbohydrate (often pasta or rice), with powdered seasonings contained in a packet.
-The consumer is meant to combine the contents of the box with browned ground beef ("hamburger"), water, and, with some varieties, milk to create a complete one-dish meal.
+Hamburger Helper is a boxed food product manufactured by Eagle Foods, consisting of a dried carbohydrate (often pasta or rice), plus a packet of powdered seasonings; both are to be combined with browned ground beef ("hamburger"), water, milk, and sometimes mayonnaise to create a complete one-dish meal.

 There are also variations of the product designed for other meats, such as "Tuna Helper" and "Chicken Helper".
 Some of these feature other starches, such as potatoes.